rrshaban/keyplusplus/README.md

 `#DJKHALED`
 `#WETHEBEST`

+An emoji-based programming language designed to satisfy a curiosity around language-parsing and inspired by the idiolect of DJ Khaled.
+Designed over a few days at Swarthmore College.

 Other programming languages, they don't want you to win.
 That's why we're bringing you :key:++, the key to more success.

 They don't want you to code your way to more success.
 We do.
 They don't want you to code with 🔥emoji.
 We do.
 They don't want you always have another one.
 We do.
 Another one.